In Padel Arena (Rouen), this weekend it was padel tournament with including a pair of Laval and another mix of a Laval player and a Parisian.

-In the final, we thus found the two favorite pairs in the final, namely Simon Boissé and Franck Binisti against Justin Garnier and Pierre Touzard.
-The pairs had not drawn too much in the reserves for these finals.
-So we could expect a long match.
-Except that among the 4 players present on the field, a player was certainly physically in Padel Arena, but mentally maybe in Paris or elsewhere in Valladolid maybe seeing the final of the World Padel Tour (note, Franck Binisti) .
-In any case, in about ten minutes, Simon Boissé and Franck Binisti were inflicted 6 / 0.
-6 as the number of minutes that lasted the first set and zero as maybe the number of points earned in this first set.
+In the final, we therefore found the two favorite pairs in the final, namely Simon Boissé and Franck Binisti against Justin Garnier and Pierre Touzard.
+The pairs had not drawn too much from the reserves for these finals.
+We could therefore expect a long game.
+Except that among the 4 players present on the field, one player was certainly physically Padel Arena, but mentally maybe in Paris or elsewhere in Valladolid maybe watching the final of the World Padel Tour (editor's note, Franck Binisti).
+In any case, in ten minutes, Simon Boissé and Franck Binisti were inflicted with a 6/0.
+6 as the number of minutes the first set lasted and zero as perhaps the number of points won in this first set.
 That is to say.

 In front, it was necessary to remain concentrated, because the awakening could take place.
 And that's precisely what happened at the beginning of the 4e set.
 Led 4 / 1 in the second set, the mixed pair (Paris / Laval) returned better the ball, the level was balanced and the exchanges lasted finally to the delight of the spectators present in the club.

 Boissé / Binisti returned to 5 everywhere after saving 2 match balls, then to 6 everywhere after again saving 2 match balls.

 An 100 Laval victory